kabanero-io/events-operator/README.md

 ##### jobID

-The jobID function returns a new unique string each time it is called.
+The `jobID` function returns a new unique string each time it is called.

 ##### toDomainName

-The toDomainName function converts a string into domain name format.
+The `toDomainName` function converts a string into domain name format.

 Input: a string

 Output: the string converted to domain name format

 ##### toLabel

-The toLabel function converts a string in to Kubernetes label format.
+The `toLabel` function converts a string in to Kubernetes label format.

 Input: a string

 Output: the string converted to label format

 ##### split

-Split a string into an array of string
+The `split` function splits a string into an array of strings.

 Input:
   - str: string to split
-  - separator: the separator to split
+  - separator: the separator to split on

 Output: array of string containing original string separated by the separator.

 Example: